 The key to maintaining parallel lights is the use of matched chain sets.

-Diamond Chain Company oers two degrees of precision matching for chains used in parallel operation.
+Diamond Chain Company offers two degrees of precision matching for chains used in parallel operation.
 Class I matching ensures the chains, within a given set, will not vary in overall length by more than .006″/ft.
 Class II matching is much more stringent and ensures that the longest and the shortest chain, in a given set, will not vary in overall length by more than .002″/ft.
 The class of matching must be specied when placing an order.

 The thermoforming manufacturer ultimately selected Diamond series sticker lug attachment chain with Class I length matching.